schedule-productions/warehouse/README.md

 -----------------------

 1. Model geometry
-2. Save .blend and export .stl
+2. Scale model to the Blender unit size.
+3. Export .stl
+4. Scale back appropriately for game use.
-3. If the model has unique textures, copy them to the model directory
+5. If the model has unique textures, copy them to the model directory
-4. Create UV map
+6. Create UV map
-5. Export .x
+7. Export .x
-6. Blender render 500x500 image preview and save
+8. Blender render 500x500 image preview and save
-7. Save .blend copy*
+9. Save .blend copy*
-8. Adjust for CryBlend*
+10. Adjust for CryBlend*
-9. Export Cryengine files*
+11. Export Cryengine files*
-10. Use python to create metadata
+12. Use python to create metadata

 (*only necessary for models to use in Cryengine)